iekmanlei/Printer.HM/README.md

 ## Acknowledging this work

-If you publish any work based on the contents of this repository please cite ([CITATION file](./CITATION)):
+If you publish any work based on the contents of this repository please cite:

 Lei, I. M. et al. (2022).
 A hackable, multi-functional, and modular extrusion 3D printer for soft materials. _Scientific Reports_.